 - You’ll also Get a a 4.1 GB SoundPack from Loopmasters

 - Next You’ll Get a Serial Code for Free Pad Playing Lessons from Melodics.
 Melodics has a really slick desktop app you download.
 After you download the app, you create an account, and Enter your Promo Code and you’ll get 5 lessons developed specially for Novation.
 Since you can use the Bottom 16 Pads of the LCXL to send Note information – you’ll just switch your LCXL to User Mode.
 Melodics lessons get you better at playing pads – very helpful for live performance, but also I found it helpful to learn how the timing of common Electronic Music beats works.
 Melodics comes with another 20 Free Lessons, and then offers paid plans if you want to keep going.
 You don’t need a Credit Card to use the free content, and there are no limitations with the software – Here’s a picture of 2 of the 5 Free packs I got for registering.
 And here’s an overview of Melodics:

-After you’ve got the LCXL updated, you’re ready to fire up Live and get it configured properly to work with the LCXL.
+After you’ve got the LCXL firmware updated, you’re ready to fire up Live, open Preferences, and configure the LCXL.
 It’s a Class-Compliant Device – meaning no drivers necessary for MAC or Windows, just plug in the USB cable to your computer or USB Hub etc., and it’s ready to go.
 In Ableton Live, the LCXL is a native Control Surface, so in the Link/MIDI Section of Preferences, you can select it as a Control Surface as the following images show: